MSc/Postgraduate Diploma/Postgraduate Certificate

 This course is accredited by the Society and College of Radiographers (SoR).

-UWE Bristol's Allied Health Professions Department, based at the Glenside campus, provides an extensive range of teaching and learning resources.
+The Department of Allied Health Professions is based at Glenside Campus and provides an extensive range of teaching and learning resources.

 You'll have access to an online image-processing platform (TeleHERMES), with which you can view, manipulate and process a range of nuclear medicine datasets in a 'safe' environment.
 Such activities meet current government strategies and give you a realistic simulation of current working practices.